Pylons/pyramid_openapi3/README.md

 These packages tackle the same problem-space:

-- [pyramid_oas3](https://github.com/kazuki/pyramid-oas3) seems to do things very similarly to pyramid_openapi3, but the documentation is not in English and we sadly can't fully understand what it does just reading the code.
+- [pyramid_oas3](https://github.com/kazuki/pyramid-oas3) seems to do things very similarly to pyramid_openapi3, but the documentation is not in English and we sadly can't fully understand what it does by just reading the code.
 - [pyramid_swagger](https://github.com/striglia/pyramid_swagger) does a similar
   thing, but for Swagger 2.0 documents.
 - [connexion](https://github.com/zalando/connexion) takes the same "write spec first, code second" approach as pyramid_openapi3, but is based on Flask.
 - [bottle-swagger](https://github.com/ampedandwired/bottle-swagger) takes the same "write spec first, code second" approach too, but is based on Bottle.
 - [pyramid_apispec](https://github.com/ergo/pyramid_apispec) uses generation with
-  help of apispec and marshmallow validation library.
+  help of apispec and the marshmallow validation library.
 See above [why we prefer validation instead of generation](#design-defense).

 ## Deprecation policy

 We do our best to follow the rules below.

-* Support the latest two releases of Python, currently Python 3.7 and 3.8.
+* Support the latest two releases of Python, currently Python 3.7, 3.8, and 3.9.
 * Support only a single release of `openapi-core` and its sub-dependencies.
 See `Pipfile.lock` for a frozen-in-time known-good-set of all dependencies.

 ## Use in the wild